THE ULTIMATE WHOA PLUS

 Travel doesn't always go as planned!
 That's part of the adventure, and it's also the reason we require all of our adventurers to have a travel insurance plan that includes medical coverage and emergency medical evacuation.
 We HIGHLY recommend purchasing a travel insurance plan ASAP to cover you financially with any costs that can come up like trip interruption or cancellation due to unforeseen circumstances.
 The IMG LX plan is one option that offers excellent medical and evacuation coverage, has no altitude restrictions, and offers cancel for any reason but do your research before purchasing a plan to make sure it works for you and your situation!

-While you’re traveling, you’ll have quite a few chances to go shopping for souvenirs and snacks, so bring a small reusable shopping bag to eliminate the need to use a single use plastic bag.
+Having a stash of brown paper lunch bags, sanitary bags, or any form of biodegradable bag is great for collecting and carrying out trash on the trails and when we’re on the go.
+You’ll also want to bring a small reusable shopping bag to eliminate the need to use a single-use plastic bag for snacks or souvenir stops.
 They’re also handy to have in case you need another bag to take on the plane.
 Just another way to make Mother Earth proud!

 FIRST AID